LuisDev912/frontend-practices/README.md

 - `TO-DO` -> Folder of the second project.
 - `shopping-list` -> Folder of the third project.
 - `card-generator` -> Folder of the fourth project.
+- `rock-paper-scissors` -> Folder of the fifth project.

 ---